Don’t try to fit in with this world

 One of the most famous lines in the movie Jerry Maguire is, “You complete me.”
 Given what Paul says in the section called “Find Your Skill and Do It” (Romans 12:3-8), do you think Paul would say that would work as a description of how Christians should feel about each other in the church?

 Paul offers a lot of practical advice in this chapter.
 If you had to pick out one piece of advice that you think should be the headliner, but would it be?

 LIFE APPLICATION.
 Paul tells the Christians in Rome to give themselves completely to God.
-“Give him your entire body as a living sacrifice” (12:1).
+“Give him your entire body as a living sacrifice” (Romans 12:1).
 Why do you think he put it that way?
 Why not ask people to give God all of their spirit?

 LIFE APPLICATION.
-When Paul talks about love he says one thing that seems a little odd to say to Christians.
+When Paul talks about love, he says one thing that seems a little odd to say to Christians.
 Then he says another thing that makes more sense.
 Odd: “Don’t fake your love; keep it real.”
-Not surprising: “Love what is good and hug it tight” (12:9).
+Not surprising: “Love what is good and hug it tight” (Romans 12:9).
 Why do you think Paul would tell Christians not to fake their love?
-And do you see any connection between that in what he says about loving what is good?
+And do you see any connection between that and what he says about loving what is good?